kashmawy/self_driving_cars/vehicle_tracking/README.md

 1. Using only one image sometimes would yield false positives if the extraction parameters are too sensitive (i.e. low HOG orient and low pixels per cell).

-  For this issue I used the previous 13 images and increased the threshold which removed a lot of these false positives.
+  Along with fine tuning these parameters, I also used the previous 13 images and increased the threshold which removed a lot of these false positives.
   However this came with a price, which is, the bounding box appear a bit lagged (since it used a lot of signal from previous images).
   Moreover if in multiple subsequent images no cars were detected even if it did exist (which happened very rarely), this approach would not catch it.